badu/bus/README.md

    because changing properties that represents the `reply` would not be reflected.
 Also, when using `sync.WaitGroup` inside your event struct, always use method receivers and pass the event as pointer, otherwise you will be passing a lock by value (which is `sync.Locker`).
-2. be careful if you don't want to use pointers for events, but you still need to pass values from the listener to the dispatcher.
+3. be careful if you don't want to use pointers for events, but you still need to pass values from the listener to the dispatcher.
 You should still have at least one property of that event that is a pointer (see events in `request reply with cancellation` for example).
 Same technique can be applied when you need `sync.Waitgroup` to be passed around with an event that is being sent by value, not by pointer.
+4. you can override the event name (which is by default, built using `fmt.Sprintf("%T", yourEvent)`) you need to implement `EventID() string` interface.